 “It's all politics,” says Bray, who recently wrote an article for STOREYS on this exact topic.
 “Governments don't care about solving the housing crisis, there’s zero evidence of any intent [...]
 They’ve basically surrendered to NIMBYism at the provincial level, and they've 100% of surrender to NIMBYism at the municipal level.
 And because of that we're not going to get the densities we need, the red tape isn't being cut, the province actually walked back on the freezing of DCs.
 In essence, all hell has been released; we're in a housing crisis, and we're going to nowhere.
 We might even be going backwards.”

-In case it’s not already abundantly clear, Toronto’s new condo market is in crisis, and without the right type of intervention from government — more specifically, intervention geared at reducing the mammoth costs associated with building — many experts believe it's only poised to get worse.
+In case it’s not already abundantly clear, Toronto’s new condo market is in trouble, and without the right type of intervention from government — more specifically, intervention geared at reducing the mammoth costs associated with building — many experts believe it's only poised to get worse.
 And that’s not just a problem for developers, but for everyone, warns Morris.

 “Just think about the fact that Ontario's industry is pretty much driven by the building industry.
 Every crane that goes down is 500 jobs lost, that's the estimate.
 We used to have more cranes than anywhere else in North America, and they're going down massively,” he says.
 “If you lose 500 jobs over and over and over and over again, what you eventually have is less buying power in the overall consumer economy, and then we have the beginnings of recession.”